|MP 7.01.96||Computer-Assisted Musculoskeletal Surgical Navigational Orthopedic Procedure|

 Clinical Input Received Through Physician Specialty Societies and Academic Medical Centers

 While the various physician specialty societies and academic medical centers may collaborate with and make recommendations during this process through the provision of appropriate reviewers, input received does not represent an endorsement or position statement by the physician specialty societies or academic medical centers, unless otherwise noted.

 In response to requests, input was received from 3 academic medical centers while this policy was under review in 2011.
 The input was mixed regarding whether CAN is considered investigational.
 One reviewer provided additional references regarding use of CAN for high tibial osteotomy and pelvic tumor resection.
 These topics were subsequently added to the policy.

 Overall, the literature supports a decrease in variability of alignment with computer-assisted navigation (CAN), particularly with respect to the number of outliers.
-Although some observational data suggest that malalignment may increase the probability of early failure, recent RCTs with short- to mid-term follow-up have not shown improved health outcomes with CAN.
+Although some observational data suggest that malalignment may increase the probability of early failure, recent randomized controlled trials with short- to mid-term follow-up have not shown improved health outcomes with CAN.
 Given the low short-term revision rates associated with conventional procedures and the inadequate power of available studies to detect changes in function, studies that assess health outcomes in a larger number of subjects with longer follow-up are needed.
 Potential uses of this procedure may be in gap balancing and the ability to decrease incision length without loss of accuracy in component alignment.
 Another area of potential benefit is pelvic tumor resection.
 Although evidence at this time has not adequately demonstrated improved health outcomes with this more resource-intensive combination, continued technology development in this area is expected.

 Medicare National Coverage